Services > Solid Waste (Refuse) and Recycling

 personal files, retired tax form, records and receipts.
 Materials

-banker boxes or grocery bag per vehicle.
-Paper clips and staples
+six file-size boxes or paper shopping bags per vehicle.
+Paper clips and

 For businesses, schools and